 Description

-The east gable, which presents the principal elevation, features smooth cement render to the upper floors with rusticated quoins at the extremities.
-The ground floor has channelled rustication and a slightly raised smooth rendered frieze with shaped ends, topped by a projecting moulded cornice.
-This frieze bears the inscription 'Charles McAuley' in raised white letters in Art Nouveau style against a black background.
-The first floor contains a large central inscription panel comprising a frieze with a semi-circular band above it, surmounted by a semi-circular pedimental feature, all in slightly raised smooth render.
-It reads 'McAuley's Hotel' in raised letters, with 'McAuley's' in white and 'Hotel' later painted out in black.
+The east gable displays the building's most distinctive features.
+The upper floors are finished in smooth cement render with rusticated quoins to the extremities, while the ground floor has channelled rustication.
+A slightly raised smooth rendered frieze with shaped ends and a projecting moulded cornice runs across the ground floor, inscribed 'Charles McAuley' in raised white letters in Art Nouveau style against a black background.
+Above on the first floor is a large central inscription panel comprising a frieze with a semi-circular band and pedimental feature, all in slightly raised smooth render.
+This panel is inscribed 'McAuley's Hotel' in raised Art Nouveau letters, with 'McAuley's' in white but 'Hotel' later painted out in black.
 A platband curves over the top of this panel.
-The apex of the attic storey displays a circular date-panel inscribed '1912' in raised letters, with a projecting string course curving up over it.
+In the apex of the attic storey sits a circular date-panel inscribed '1912' in raised letters, with a projecting string course curving up over it.
+The upper storey windows are rectangular timber sliding sash, 3 over 2 with horns, set in plain reveals with raised arched, lugged and heeled surrounds.
+Ground floor windows are large rectangular timber fixed three-light with plain mullions and transom, set in moulded reveals with deep projecting stone cills; below each window is a decorative rectangular panel with moulded surrounds.
+The main entrance between the ground floor windows, slightly off-centre, contains a pair of rectangular timber panelled doors surmounted by a timber louvred fanlight in moulded reveals.
+The gable has overhanging eaves and is surmounted by a chimney with smooth rendered finish, moulded cornice, and modern pots.

-The south elevation comprises the side of the main gabled two-storey block to the right with a lower flat-roofed return block extending to the left, of plain character.
-The main block is roofed in Bangor blue slates in regular courses with dark toned ridge tiles.
-A central flat-roofed dormer is slate-hung to front and cheeks, with two modern rectangular timber windows fixed, casement and vent, and appears to have cast iron rainwater goods.
-The wall is smooth cement rendered with projecting eaves course and raised smooth rendered strips to the extremities and bottom, with rougher finish to the deep plinth and similar finish extending to the first bay of the lower return.
-Windows are varied and mainly rectangular timber sashes, 3 over 2 with horns, in plain reveals, with also a small rectangular timber fixed light and a timber two-light window.
-A modern shop-sign panel is affixed to the right.
-The rear return is of very plain character with flat roofs and low pitch corrugated sheet roofing; walls are rendered, partly rough and partly smooth finish, with rectangular timber sliding sash windows, 1 over 1 and 2 over 2.
+The south elevation comprises the side of the main gabled two-storey block to the right, with a lower flat-roofed return block extending to the left, both of plain character.
+The main block is roofed in Bangor blue slates in regular courses with dark toned ridge tiles, and features a central flat-roofed dormer with slate-hung front and cheeks.
+Two modern rectangular timber fixed light casement and vent windows serve the dormer.
+The wall is smooth cement rendered with projecting eaves course and raised smooth rendered strips to extremities and along the bottom at floor level; the deep plinth and first bay of the lower return have rougher finish.
+Windows are mainly rectangular timber sashes, 3 over 2 with horns, in plain reveals, with some variation in size; there is also a small rectangular timber fixed light and a timber two-light window.
+A modern shop-sign panel is fixed to the wall at the extreme right.
+The rear return is of very plain character with flat roofs and low pitch corrugated sheet roofing, rendered walling in parts rough and parts smooth, and windows of rectangular timber sliding sash in 1 over 1 and 2 over 2 configurations.

-The rear elevation shows the rear gable of the main gabled two-storey block projecting above the rear return, rendered in wet dash with overhanging eaves and timber barge boards surmounted by a shaped timber finial at the apex.
-There is one rectangular timber fixed light window with top vent in plain reveals on the right, and a doorway to the left leading to the flat roof of the return with a modern rectangular glazed door.
-The rear elevation of the rear return is a dry dash rendered segmental gable with a ground floor doorway and a modern rectangular window to its left, together with a blocked rectangular opening to the upper floor.
-The quality here is poor.
+The rear elevation shows the rear gable of the main block, rendered in wet dash with overhanging eaves and timber barge boards surmounted by a shaped timber finial at the apex.
+One rectangular timber fixed light window with top vent is set in plain reveals to the right; to the left is a doorway with a modern rectangular glazed door leading to the flat roof of the return.
+The rear elevation of the rear return is a dry dash rendered segmental gable with a doorway to ground floor, a modern rectangular window to the left, and a blocked rectangular opening to the upper floor; this section is of poor quality as are the blocks adjoining the gable.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.